jacobdeichert/wasm-astar/README.md

 Perhaps I'm missing incremental compilation or something?
 Let me know if this sounds abnormal...
 I haven't written a non-wasm Rust program yet so nothing to compare against.

+## Questions

+If you have answers for me, open an issue for discussion!

+**Q:** Is there a better way to store global state?

+**Q:** Is there a better or faster way to send text from Rust to js?

+> Another solution is to store a dictionary map on the js side and just send ids back and forth.
+That's better for static text, but dynamic text would still need to be sent across and decoded.

+**Q:** How do you send text from js to Rust?